loopism/MusicBackup/README.md

 It uses robocopy to copy files that are not on the remote share or have been changed locally and will log the output in a file then email a summary.

+Email credentials are stored securely using Windows Data Protection API (DPAPI), the script will prompt for credentials on the first run.

 Interactive usage:
 	powershell.exe -ExecutionPolicy Bypass -File "Path\To\music_backup.ps1"